 Any post year-end events up to the date of approval of the BOD of the financial statements that provide additional information about the Fund's position at the reporting date (adjusting events) are reflected in the financial statements.
-Post year-end events that are not adjusting events, if any, are disclosed when material to the financial statements.
+Post statement of financial position date events that are not adjusting events, if any, are disclosed when material to the financial statements.